acend/infrastructure/README.md

 Extend the RBACDefinition in `deploy/rbac/cluster-admin.yaml` and add a new `subject` to the `cluster-admin` `roleBindings`.
 As Kubernetes version >= 1.26 does not automaticly create a ServiceAccount Token (see [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-an-api-token-for-a-serviceaccount)), you also have to add the `Secret` with the `kubernetes.io/service-account.name` Annotation.
 Check `deploy/rbac/cluster-admin.yaml` for examples.

 Then you need someone who has already access to the cluster to get the Service Account token.
-You can optain the token and create a kubeconfig file with:
+You can obtain the token and create a kubeconfig file with:

 ```bash
 # executed by someone with Access to the cluster